Brill Building: In popular culture

 The 1996 film Grace of My Heart is in part a fictionalized account of the life in the Brill Building.
 Illeana Douglas plays a songwriter loosely based on Carole King.
 Similarly, Broadway musical Beautiful depicts King's early career, including her songwriting at 1650 Broadway.
+Scenes from Jersey Boys depict the Brill Building and the Allegro Studios at 1650 Broadway.

 In Sweet Smell of Success, J.J.
 Hunsecker and his sister Susie live on one of the upper floors of the Brill Building.
 The title of the 2014 New Pornographers power pop album Brill Bruisers is a reference to the 1960s-era Brill Building studio sound.
 In the HBO series Vinyl, the fictitious record label American Century is headquartered in the Brill Building.

 Jack Dempsey's Broadway Restaurant was located in the Brill Building's first floor on Broadway.

-It features in several episodes of the Broadway themed NBC musical drama Smash.
+It features in several episodes of the Broadway-themed NBC musical drama Smash.

 Stephin Merritt makes reference to the Brill Building on the Magnetic Fields' "Epitaph For My Heart" from their 1999 release 69 Love Songs.

 Renovations and current use

 The New York City Landmarks Preservation Commission (LPC) designated the Brill Building as a landmark in December 2010.

-In 2017, musician Jimmy Buffett's hospitality company considered the building for a Margaritaville restaurant.
+In 2017 Brookfield Properties foreclosed on the building's $50 million mezzanine loan.
+It subsequently bought the building for $220 million at a foreclosure auction in March 2017.
+Jimmy Buffett's hospitality company considered the building for a Margaritaville restaurant.
 It had investigated taking 25000 sqft across the ground floor, second floor, and 11-story roof.
-The deal fell through when CVS Pharmacy leased some of that space instead.
-The CVS opened in 2019.
-In 2020, the LPC approved a proposal by Bruno Kearney Architects to add LED signs to the Brill Building's facade and modify a ground-floor storefront for TD Bank.
+The owners also negotiated with CVS Pharmacy and WeWork to lease some of the space, In 2020, the LPC approved a proposal by Bruno Kearney Architects to add LED signs to the Brill Building's facade and modify a ground-floor storefront for TD Bank.
+In July 2023, Brookfield transferred the deed to the Brill Building to lender Mack Real Estate Group in a transfer valued at $216.1 million.
+At the time, part of the ground floor was occupied by CVS and TD Bank, while some of the storefronts were vacant.